progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--This book covers how to use Git with 30 or so verbs such as `checkout`, `branch`, `remote`, and so on.
 But because Git was initially a toolkit for a VCS rather than a full user-friendly VCS, it has a bunch of verbs that do low-level work and were designed to be chained together UNIX style or called from scripts.
 These commands are generally referred to as "plumbing" commands, and the more user-friendly commands are called "porcelain" commands.-->

 In diesem Buch haben wir Git besprochen, indem wir vielleicht 30 Befehle wie `checkout`, `branch`, `remote` und so weiter verwendet haben.
 Weil Git aber ursprünglich als ein Werkzeugkasten konzipiert war, un nicht so sehr als ein komplettes, anwenderfreundliches VCS, gibt es auch eine Reihe von Befehlen, die ihre Arbeit auf einer sehr viel grundlegenderen Ebene verrichten.
 Viele davon sind ursprünglich entwickelt worden, um als UNIX Befehle miteinander verkettet zu werden oder aus Scripten heraus aufgerufen zu werden.
-Diese Befehle werden oft als "plumbing" (xxx) Befehle zusammengefaßt, während die eher anwenderfreundlichen Befehle "porcelain" (d.h.
+Diese Befehle werden oft als „plumbing“ (xxx) Befehle zusammengefaßt, während die eher anwenderfreundlichen Befehle „porcelain“ (d.h.
 Porzellan) genannt werden.

 <!--The book’s first eight chapters deal almost exclusively with porcelain commands.
 But in this chapter, you’ll be dealing mostly with the lower-level plumbing commands, because they give you access to the inner workings of Git and help demonstrate how and why Git does what it does.
 These commands aren’t meant to be used manually on the command line, but rather to be used as building blocks for new tools and custom scripts.-->

-Die ersten acht Kapitel dieses Buches haben sich fast ausschließlich mit "porcelain" Befehlen befaßt.
-In diesem Kapitel gehen wir dagegen auf die zugrundeliegenden "plumbing" Befehle ein, u.a. weil sie dir den Zugriff auf Git's innere Abläufe ermöglichen, und weil sie dabei helfen, zu verstehen, warum Git tut, was es tut.
+Die ersten acht Kapitel dieses Buches haben sich fast ausschließlich mit „porcelain“ Befehlen befaßt.
+In diesem Kapitel gehen wir dagegen auf die zugrundeliegenden „plumbing“ Befehle ein, u.a. weil sie dir den Zugriff auf Gits innere Abläufe ermöglichen, und weil sie dabei helfen, zu verstehen, warum Git tut, was es tut.
 Diese Befehle sind nicht unbedingt dazu bestimmt direkt (xxx on the command line xxx) ausgeführt zu werden, sondern sind als Bausteine für Werkzeuge und Scripts gemeint.

 <!--When you run `git init` in a new or existing directory, Git creates the `.git` directory, which is where almost everything that Git stores and manipulates is located.
 If you want to back up or clone your repository, copying this single directory elsewhere gives you nearly everything you need.
 This entire chapter basically deals with the stuff in this directory.
 Here’s what it looks like:-->

 Wenn du `git init` in einem neuen oder bereits bestehenden Verzeichnis ausführst, erzeugt Git das `.git` Verzeichnis, das fast alle Dateien enthält, die Git intern speichert und ändert.
 Wenn du eine Sicherheitskopie deines Repositories anlegen oder es duplizieren willst, dann reicht aus, dieses Verzeichnis zu kopieren.
-Dieses ganze Kapitel handelt praktisch nur von den Inhalten dieses Verzeichnisses - die so aussehen:
+Dieses ganze Kapitel handelt praktisch nur von den Inhalten dieses Verzeichnisses – die so aussehen:

 	$ ls
 	HEAD